-What to do: Clean the avulsed tooth by rinsing it thoroughly with water, keep the tooth in a medium that supports a living tooth such as saliva, under the tongue, or in a glass of cold milk.
-Avulsed teeth can survive up to an hour outside of the mouth and it is critical they be replanted as soon as possible.
-Partially avulsed teeth must be replanted by a dental professional to prevent malposition.
-Taking anti-inflammatory drugs help reduce associated pain and sensitivity.
+What to do: Rinse the avulsed tooth thoroughly with water and store it in a medium that preserves its vitality, such as saliva, under the tongue, or in a glass of cold milk.
+Re-plantation should ideally occur within an hour.
+Partially avulsed teeth must be repositioned by a dental professional to prevent further complications.
+Taking anti-inflammatory drugs can help manage pain and sensitivity.

 3. Lost Filling or Crown: The loss of a filling or crown may initially cause minimal pain, but the underlying condition requires immediate attention.
 Decay around and under fillings or crowns is a common cause.

 What to do: Seek dental treatment as soon as possible.
 Avoid using over-the-counter or temporary filling materials from unreliable sources, as they are not recognized by the American Dental Association.
 Refrain from consuming hot or cold foods and beverages and avoid chewing on the affected area.

 4. Dental Abscess: Chronic dental infections can lead to dental abscesses and facial swelling, requiring urgent treatment.
 If you experience toothache accompanied by facial swelling, immediate dental or medical attention is necessary.
 In severe cases, hospitalization may be required.

 What to do: Report to the nearest dentist for urgent dental treatment at the first signs of tooth, jaw, or facial pain.
 If it occurs overnight, visit the nearest urgent care or emergency department.
 Avoid self-medicating, particularly with antibiotics, as specific infections require specific antibiotic treatment prescribed by a healthcare professional.